microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 - How have  design changes impacted the engagement?
 - Have previous design artifacts been updated to reflect new changes?

 All design artifacts should be treated as a living document.
-As requirements change or uncover more unknowns the dev crew should be retractively updating all design artifacts.
+As requirements change or uncover more unknowns the dev crew should retroactively updte all design artifacts.
 Missing this critical step may cause the customer to incur future technical debt.
-Artifacts that are not up to date are basically `bugs` in the design.
+Artifacts that are not up to date are `bugs` in the design.

 > **Tip:** Keep your artifacts up to date by adding it to your teams [Definition of Done](../../agile-development/team-agreements/definition-of-done/readme.md) for all user stories.

 ## Wrap-up Sprints

 Wrap-up sprints are a great time to tie up loose ends with the customer and hand-off solution.
-Customer hand-off becomes a lot easier when there are design artifacts to reference and deliver along side the completed solution.
+Customer hand-off becomes a lot easier when there are design artifacts to reference and deliver alongside the completed solution.

 During your wrap-up sprints thee dev crew should consider the following: